 - To organise public debates and bilateral meetings with key European, national and other decision makers, tailoring to them the key messages of the Sharing Economy.

-- To assist in the ongoing implementation of the EU Commission Sustainable Consumption and Production Action Plan (DG ENVI), the Resource Efficiency Roadmap (DG ENVI), the Social Innovation Europe Initiative and Entrepreneurship 2020 Action Plan (DG ENTR), the Digital Agenda for Europe (DG CNECT), the European Innovation Partnership on Smart Cities (DG RTD), the New European Consumers Agenda (DG SANCO) and other related thematic strategies.
+- To assist in the ongoing implementation of EU initiatives such as: the Digital Single Market Strategy (DG CNECT), the Sustainable Consumption and Production Action Plan (DG ENVI), the Resource Efficiency Roadmap (DG ENVI), the Social Innovation Europe Initiative and Entrepreneurship 2020 Action Plan (DG ENTR), the European Innovation Partnership on Smart Cities (DG RTD), the New European Consumers Agenda (DG SANCO), the E-Money Directive (DG MARKT), the E-Commerce Directive (DG MARKT), the Financial Instruments Directive (DG MARKT), the Crowdfunding Consultation (DG MARKT), the Opinion Paper on Collaborative and Participative Consumption (EESC), the Opinion Paper on Local and Regional Dimension of the Sharing Economy (COR), the Resolution on social protection for all, including self-employed workers (EP) and other related thematic strategies.

-- To draft position papers, participate in EU Commission consultations, write petitions and open letters to the European Parliament, submit policy recommendations, legislative amendments and take a seat in relevant EU platforms.
+- To draft position statements, participate in EU Commission consultations such as the one on Platforms and the Collaborative Economy, write petitions and open letters to the European Parliament, submit policy recommendations, legislative amendments and take a seat in relevant EU platforms.

 3. SCALE UP (Through Transferability)

-- To unite and organise the community of Sharing Economy consumers, providers and cooperatives in Europe in cooperation with existing national platforms.
+- To unite and organise the community of Sharing Economy consumers, providers and associations in Europe in cooperation with existing national platforms.

 - To provide a forum for collective knowledge exchange and foster cooperation between Sharing Economy practitioners in different EU sectors and Member States.